-- 4.1.
-The University operates a competitive recruitment process founded upon a fair, open and transparent approach designed to enable the selection of the most appointable candidate from the widest range of suitable applicants. - 4.2.
-An effective recruitment and selection resourcing strategy is a key aspect of our employer brand with a view to positively enhancing our reputation.
-The University endeavours to ensure that all candidates are treated fairly, with dignity, respect and courtesy, ensuring a positive candidate experience. - 4.3.
-The University strives to attract and engage staff from diverse backgrounds and proactively seeks to avoid unfair bias in its processes.
-The University actively encourages the recruitment of staff with disabilities and will make reasonable adjustments at all stages of the recruitment process as required.
-The University is a Disability Confident Employer, and operates a guaranteed interview scheme for disabled applicants who meet the outlined essential criteria. - 4.4.
-The University will promote best practice in recruitment and selection, and will continuously develop innovative attraction and delivery strategies in our practices. - 4.5.
-All documentation relating to applicants will be treated confidentially in accordance with data protection legislation and the University's Privacy Statement.
+4.1 The University operates a competitive recruitment process founded upon a fair, open and transparent approach designed to enable the selection of the most suitable person from the widest possible range of suitable applicants.

+4.2 An effective recruitment and selection resourcing strategy is a key aspect of our employer brand with a view to positively enhancing our reputation.
+The University endeavours to ensure that all candidates are treated fairly, with dignity, respect and courtesy, and to ensuring a positive candidate experience.

+4.3 The University wishes to attract and engage staff from a wide and diverse background and proactively seeks to avoid unfair bias in its processes.
+The University actively encourages the recruitment of staff with disabilities, and will make reasonable adjustments at all stages of the recruitment process as required.
+The University is a Disability Confident Employer, and operates a guaranteed interview scheme for disabled applicants.

+4.4 The University will promote best practice in recruitment and selection, and will continuously develop innovative attraction and delivery strategies in our practices.

+4.5 All documentation relating to applicants will be treated confidentially in accordance with data protection legislation and the University's Privacy Statement.

-- 4.6.
-All members of an Appointing Committee must undertake training in recruitment and selection prior to participating in any recruitment and selection process.
+4.6 All members of an Appointing Committee must undertake training in recruitment and selection prior to participating in any recruitment and selection process.
 The University will provide appropriate training, development and support to those involved in recruitment and selection activities in order to meet this core principle.
-To adhere to this policy, it is mandatory for staff involved in recruitment and selection to complete the following training: - Diversity in the Workplace (online) - Unconscious Bias in HE (online) - Recruitment and Selection Training (online) - 4.7.
-The University encourages applications from all suitably qualified candidates; the successful candidate is required to provide appropriate documentary evidence of their right to work in the UK (See also section on UKVI Sponsorship below) prior to taking up their employment.
+To adhere to this policy it is mandatory for staff involved in recruitment and selection to complete the following training:

+- Equality and Diversity Essentials (online)

+- Unconscious Bias (online)

+- Recruitment and Selection Training

+4.7 The University encourages applications from all suitably qualified candidates; the successful candidate requires to provide appropriate documentary evidence of their right to work in the UK (See also section on UKVI Sponsorship below) prior to taking up their employment.

-5. RECRUITMENT AND SELECTION PROCEDURE
+5. RECRUITMENT & SELECTION PROCEDURE

-- 5.1 There are three key stages in the recruitment and selection process, namely Planning, Resourcing and Onboarding.
-These are outlined in detail below. - 5.2 Supporting documents and guidance for each of the stages is also outlined on the People & Organisational Development website within the Recruitment Toolkit.
+5.1 There are three key stages in the recruitment and selection process, namely Planning, Resourcing and Onboarding.
+These are outlined in detail below.

+5.2 Supporting documents and guidance for each of the stages is also outlined on the HR website within the Recruitment & Selection Toolkit.